flawiya/Zambia_Study/README.md

 ### 3. Key Justifications

 #### Addressing the Modifiable Areal Unit Problem (MAUP)
 A 9km ERA5-Land pixel often straddles multiple district boundaries.
 To resolve this, we move beyond simple centroid-based assignment.
-By computing a weight matrix $W$ where $W = \text{overlap\_area} / \text{pixel\_area}$, we harmonize pixels to polygons (districts) based on actual geometric contribution.
+By computing a weight matrix, we harmonize pixels to polygons (districts) based on actual geometric contribution.
 *   **Robustness Proof:** A comparison of area-weighted vs. centroid methods for 70 Zambia districts showed that while planting calendars varied, the resulting drought-day counts were highly correlated ($r=0.96$).
 This proves the methodology is robust for continental-scale deployment.

 #### Nyquist-Shannon Theorem for Spatial Data